Franisz/zUtilities/README.md

   - This feature can be disabled in `gothic.ini` with `TrampleMeatbugs` option.

+- Allows to display debug info data about focused vob or selected in the inventory item.

+  - Use `zutilities debug` command to toggle on/off.

 - Allows to check currently used plugin version through in game console with `zutilities version` command.

 ### Options